ibzimh/Rate-My-Professor-API/README.md

 # RateMyProfessorAPI

-API for Rate My Professor
+A simple to use (and working!)
+API for fetching teacher data from [rate my professors](https://www.ratemyprofessors.com/).